Ananya200314/IITM_TDS_Project2/media/README.md

 #### Categorical Data Analysis

 - The dataset indicates a high frequency of the English language (1,306 occurrences) compared to other languages (maximum frequency of 99 for "Unknown").
-- ìMovieî is the most represented type of content (2,211 occurrences), which contributes to the report's focus on cinematic works.
+- ‚ÄúMovie‚Äù is the most represented type of content (2,211 occurrences), which contributes to the report's focus on cinematic works.
 - The title "Kanda Naal Mudhal" appears 9 times, making it the most frequently mentioned title, while "Unknown" is the top designation in terms of date frequency.

 #### Insights